Updated on 2023-03-07 GMT+08:00

 For example, if bucket1 is in the Standard storage class and contains object1, when bucket1's storage class is transitioned to Infrequent Access, object1 is still in the Standard storage class.
 If you upload object2 to bucket1 after the transition, object2 will be in the Infrequent Access storage class.

-• After a bucket is changed from Archive to Standard or Infrequent Access, Archive objects in the bucket are not automatically restored.
+• After a bucket is changed from Archive or Deep Archive to Standard or Infrequent Access, existing Archive or Deep Archive objects in the bucket will not be automatically restored.

 Changing Object Storage Classes